 Then install the necessary system dependencies for the Python libraries and compilation:

 sudo apt-get install build-essential python2.7-dev python-dev python-pip liblapack-dev libblas-dev libatlas-base-dev gfortran libpng-dev libjpeg8-dev libfreetype6-dev libqt4-core libqt4-gui libqt4-dev libzmq-dev

 Now we use pip, which was installed at the system level, to install virtualenv:

 Finally we can install all of the necessary scientific libraries necessary for statistical modelling, machine learning and time series analysis (compilation will take some time!):

 pip install numpy pip install scipy pip install matplotlib pip install pandas pip install scikit-learn pip install ipython pip install pyzmq pip install pygments pip install patsy pip install statsmodels

 And that's it!
-If you have any trouble following any of the above steps, please write in the comments and I will try to help you out.comments powered by Disqus
+If you have any trouble following any of the above steps please contact us at email@example.com and we will try to help you out.